<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=173746&amp;fmt=gif">

 Defining the role that social media will play in your larger marketing strategy is essential.
 Not only will this keep your organization on track, but you can assign each goal or objective a metric to quantify success.

-Here are some common goals for nonprofit social media:
+Here are some common goals for a nonprofit social media plan

 • Raise brand awareness.